UoB-Interactive-Devices/ID24-TeamC/README.md

 ![IMG_4889](https://github.com/UoB-Interactive-Devices/ID24-TeamC/assets/30760730/792b1673-d2fd-4184-8956-d2863ab39d0b)

 ## Bullet Points of Intro
-- (Context) : Passive learning experience in the museum (i.e. Reading description besides painting) may cause users to lose the chance to learn art history
+- (Context): Passive learning experience in the museum (i.e. Reading descriptions beside painting) may cause users to lose the chance to learn art history

-- (Motivation) : We want to know the info of the art more intuitively.
-Describing an object in the painting by words is complex (i.e. A lady at the right corner)
+- (Motivation): We want to know the info of the art more intuitively.
+Describing an object in the painting by words is complex (i.e. A lady in the right corner)

-- (Related work) :  to be info more interactive, many works have done, including audio guide, AR, ... but not “without devices” context
+- (Related work):  to be info more interactive, many works have been done, including audio guide, AR, ... but not “without devices” context

-- (Methods) : pointing to the art and info comes out through audio or projector
+- (Methods): pointing to the art and info comes out through audio or projector

-- (New World) : enhance art education experiences/ outside museum, using info visualization with pointing interaction
+- (New World): enhance art education experiences/ outside museum, using info visualization with pointing interaction